enthought/mayavi/docs/source/mayavi/tips.rst

 .. currentmodule:: enthought.mayavi.mlab

-Often users like to animate a visualization without affecting the interactive capabilities of the view.
+Often users like to animate visualization without affecting the interactive capabilities of the view.
 For example you may want to rotate the camera continuously, take a snapshot while continuing to interact with the Mayavi UI.
 To do this one can use the very convenient